ibm-cloud-docs/account/iam-service-roles.md

 <!-- Everything is deleted after this line. -->
 ## Activity Tracker event routing
-Review the available platform and service roles available and the actions mapped to each to help you assign access.
+Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `atracker` for the service name.

 | Role | Description |
 | ----- | :----- |